Aeneas, Anchises, and Ascanius

 This life-sized group represents three generations of the Aeneas family.
-The theme of Aeneas’s flight from Troy, with his father Anchises on his back and accompained by his son Ascanius and his wife Creusa – the latter is not shown in the sculptural group – is drawn from the second book of Virgil’s “Aeneid”.
-In the figures of the father, son and grandson there is an obvious reference to the topic, which is often painted, of the three ages of man.
-The embodiment of Anchises on Aeneas’s back shows an issue of statics that Antonio Pollaiolo had had to resolve in his “Hercules and Antaeus,” while Leonardo described it from a theoretical point of view.
+The theme of Aeneas’s flight from Troy, with his father Anchises on his back and accompanied by his son Ascanius and his wife Creusa – the latter is not shown in the sculptural group – is drawn from the second book of Virgil’s “Aeneid.”
+In the figures of the father, son, and grandson, there is an apparent reference to the topic, which is often painted, of the three ages of man.
+The embodiment of Anchises on Aeneas’s back shows an issue of statics that Antonio Pollaiolo had to resolve in his “Hercules and Antaeus,” while Leonardo described it from a theoretical perspective.

-In the “Aeneid” Virgil did not specify how Anchises was carried on his son’s back, and Bernini, taking an example from earlier sculptural creations, such as Giambologna’s “Rape of the Sabines,” also accepted the challenge of portraying the movement of a weight by a walking figure.
+In the “Aeneid,” Virgil did not specify how Anchises was carried on his son’s back, and Bernini, taking an example from earlier sculptural creations, such as Giambologna’s “Rape of the Sabines,” also accepted the challenge of portraying the movement of weight by a walking figure.

-The figures of Aeneas and Anchises – and with them the union of youth and old age – are seen in connection to the political role of pope’s nephew, Scipione Borghese, who was able to support his elderly uncle.
-Moreover, in the 17th century doubts were raised to the artwork’s autorship: the German artist and writer Joachim von Sandrart assigned the sculpture to Pietro Bernini and his sons, while Domenico Bernini attributed it to his father, Gian Lorenzo, as did Bernini’s biographer, Filippo Baldinucci.
-Art historians discussed this question from the end of the 19th century to the mid-20th century, until an archive document which prooves the work of Gian Lorenzo Bernini was found.
+The figures of Aeneas and Anchises – and with them, the union of youth and old age – are seen in connection to the political role of Pope’s nephew, Scipione Borghese.
+He was able to support his elderly uncle.
+Moreover, in the 17th-century, doubts were raised to the artwork’s authorship: the German artist and writer Joachim von Sandrart assigned the sculpture to Pietro Bernini and his sons, while Domenico Bernini attributed it to his father, Gian Lorenzo, as did Bernini’s biographer, Filippo Baldinucci.
+Art historians discussed this question from the end of the 19th century to the mid-20th century until an archive document that prooves Gian Lorenzo Bernini’s work was found.